-- 19) On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due with in a period of one year from the balance sheet date.
+- 20. On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of the audit report indicating that Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
 We, however, state that this is not an assurance as to the future viability of the Company.
-We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - 20) (a) There are no unspent amounts towards Corporate Social Responsibility (CSR) on other than on going projects requiring a transfer to a Fund specified in Schedule VII to the Companies Act in compliance with second proviso to sub-section (5) of Section 135 of the said Act.
-Accordingly, reporting under clause3 (xx)(a) of the Order is not applicable for the year. - (b) There are no remaining unspent amounts under sub-section (5) of section 135 of the Companies Act, pursuant to any on going project, required to be transferred to special account in compliance with the provision of sub-section (6) of section 135 of the said Act.
-Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable for the year.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - 21. (a) There are no unspent amounts towards Corporate Social Responsibility (CSR) on other than ongoing projects requiring a transfer to a Fund specified in Schedule VII to the Companies Act in compliance with second proviso to sub-section (5) of Section 135 of the said Act.
+Accordingly, reporting under clause 3(xx)(a) of the Order is not applicable for the year.(b) There are no remaining unspent amounts under sub-section (5) of section 135 of the Companies Act, pursuant to any ongoing project, required to be transferred to special account in compliance with the provision of sub-section (6) of section 135 of the said Act.
+Accordingly, reporting under clause 3(xx)(b) of the Order is not applicable for the year. - 22.
+The Company is required to prepare Consolidated Financial Statements.

-Chartered Accountant FRN:- 013019N
+For ARMS & Associates Chartered Accountant FRN:- 013019N

-CA. Manoj Kumar Gupta
+CA Manoj Kumar Gupta Proprietor

-Proprietor
+Membership No.: 089677

-Membership No.: 089677 Date: May 27, 2022 Place: Bhubaneswar
+Date : May 24, 2023 Place : Bhubaneswar

-UDIN:222089677AKEKH2508
+UDIN: 23089677BGXEQI2618